Brother’s Keeper Author’s Commentary

 Here’s the deal.

-Scott walks into Burdensville without the slightest idea of what has been happening to this town.
+Scott walks into Burdensville without the slightest idea of what has happened to this town.
 He is, utterly and completely, an innocent victim.
-When he first gets to the café and tries to protect the waitress from the town drunk, he is put under arrest by the sheriff, which is really the first sign that something is off in that town.
+When he first gets to the café and tries to protect the waitress from the town drunk, the sheriff puts him under arrest, which is the first sign that something is off in that town.
 The whole place is off, and he can’t seem to put his finger on what is happening around him.
 All Scott knows is that he’s trapped in a jail cell, but it is there that Scott himself will begin to unravel the goings-on in Burdensville for himself.

 It gets better.